A Guide to Trading in Northern Ireland, and the Windsor Framework

 01 July 2025: Introduction of all remaining labelling requirements on goods imported into Northern Ireland through the Retail Movement Scheme.
 This is sometimes referred to as Phase 3 requirements.

-As part of the Windsor Framework the UK and the EU have agreed on the introduction of a green and red lane for goods entering Northern Ireland.
-Simply put the green lane is a term used to explain the level of customs processes that will be required upon import into Northern Ireland.
+As part of the Windsor Framework the UK and the EU have agreed on the introduction of a red lane and a UK Internal Market lane for goods entering Northern Ireland.
+Simply put the UK Internal Market lane is a term used to explain the level of customs processes that will be required upon import into Northern Ireland.

 What are Red Lanes?

-As with green lanes, a red lane is a term used to describe the level of customs processes required upon import into Northern Ireland.
+As with UK Internal Market lanes, a red lane is a term used to describe the level of customs processes required upon import into Northern Ireland.
 Any goods which enter Northern Ireland from the rest of the UK which are bound for the EU including Ireland, or any goods which are deemed to be "At Risk" of entering the EU, will enter via the red lane.

 What does declaring goods "At Risk" mean?

-Following the introduction of green and red lanes any goods which are "At Risk" will be required to follow the red lane model.
-As a result, they will be required to comply with full EU customs requirements including supplementary declarations upon entry into Northern Ireland.
-The requirements for goods moving through the red lane will be very similar to the current requirements in place for "At Risk" goods moving from GB to NI / Ireland-EU.
+Any goods which are "At Risk" will be required to follow the red lane model.
+As a result, they will be required to comply with full EU customs requirements including customs declarations upon entry into Northern Ireland.

 Can I still use the Trader Support Service?